vfmd/vfmd.github.io/differences.md

     Go to http://example.net/ and find out.

-the original Markdown syntax will produce the output:
+the original Markdown syntax will produce the HTML output:

-    Go to http://example.net/ and find out.
+    <p>Go to http://example.net/ and find out.</p>

 However, in plain text email (which is the inspiration for the original Markdown and for vfmd), links are often found without the surrounding